If you know the way broadly, you will see it in everything.

 Detailed narrative – the above expanded with some key value driving points:

 Everything you do is either effective or ineffective.
 Be effective. - Leif Babin WINNING Results are the value derived from achieving objectives.
 Results are maximised when creativity and productivity are maximised.
-1. High Quality Constrained Objectives a) Always top of mind - All decisions and actions are based on the objectives so they must be communicated clearly, understood, agreed, and always top of mind. - Knowing the strategic intent optimizes agility by aligning and empowering tactical decision making at every level. - Clear objectives drive first-principle creative design thinking from everyone. b) Constrained - Objectives are always constrained (time, effort, cost, capability, quality, exposure) and the constraints must be as clearly stated and as well understood as the objectives. - Knowing the constraints optimizes agility and drives creativity and productivity improvements. - Quality is always a constraint, and the standard should be very high. c) Purposeful: create pride - Objectives phrased with reference to meaningful purposes that create pride have the best chance of being achieved. - Efficient progress towards achieving measurable objectives is motivating but beware of choosing measures that give counter productive incentives. - The strategic (value) objectives should be clearly reflected in the tactical (deliverable) objectives.
+1. High Quality Constrained Objectives a) Always top of mind - All decisions and actions are based on the objectives so they must be communicated clearly by the leaders.
+They must be understood, agreed, and always top of mind. - Knowing the strategic intent optimizes agility by aligning and empowering tactical decision making at every level. - Clear objectives drive first-principle creative design thinking from everyone. b) Constrained - Objectives are always constrained (time, effort, cost, capability, quality, exposure) and the constraints must be as clearly stated and as well understood as the objectives. - Knowing the constraints optimizes agility and drives creativity and productivity improvements.
+The leader must communicate the constraints. - Quality is always a constraint, and the standard should always be very high. c) Purposeful: create pride - Objectives phrased with reference to meaningful purposes that create pride have the best chance of being achieved. - Efficient progress towards achieving measurable objectives is motivating but beware of choosing measures that give counter productive incentives. - The strategic (value) objectives should be clearly reflected in the tactical (deliverable) objectives.
 The strategy should be in the tactics.
 2. Maximize Creativity a) Competitive advantage = innovation - Ideas start losing value before they are even thought of, so be the first to think of them. - Optimize capturing, organizing, evaluating (roughly), and sharing ideas. - Be mindful of problem space vs solution space but don't expect the design process to be linear. b) Creativity from everyone, everywhere - Creativity and learning, must be part of the culture.
 Ideas are welcomed from everyone, on any topic, and should be given and assessed without ego. - Never neglect a source of creativity or feedback, or discard an idea.
 Acknowledge all contributors and if practical explain how their idea will be handled and potentially prioritized. - Knowledge share across business units, and look for new ideas everywhere. c) Explore, experiment, and pilot - Make trials effective; everything has a cost and an opportunity cost. - Invite everyone to fortnightly showcases, these are a great source of ideas. - A picture is worth a thousand words; make them useful and clear and imaginations will be stimulated.
-3. Maximize Productivity Productivity is maximized by leadership, not measurement. a) Everything has a cost and an opportunity cost - Ideas start losing value immediately so being the fast to market not only minimizes cost but also the opportunity cost of delivery. - Efficiency is driven by communication, a prioritized focus on objectives, and an understanding of the strategic context. - Maximize the productivity of those on the critical path to actually delivering the work.
+3. Maximize Productivity Productivity is maximized by leadership, not measurement. a) Everything has a cost and an opportunity cost - Ideas start losing value immediately so being the fastest to market minimizes costs and maximizes value realized and potential value discovery. - Efficiency is driven by communication, a prioritized focus on objectives, and an understanding of the strategic context. - Maximize the productivity of those on the critical path to actually delivering the work.
 Don't force management, or analysis and design work onto engineers who want to focus on execution. ('A great PM/BA is worth their weight in gold.') b) Minimize waste - Excellent quality assurance is imperative to overall productivity. - Beware of communication failures, including unclear objectives, as these are the biggest source of waste. - Monitor and minimize over-tasking, under-tasking, and task switching.
 Especially task switching. c) Review, be creative, and follow-up - Productivity improvement requires creative ideas.
 Question process efficiency, old habits can be bad habits and changes should make things simpler. - Enshrine productivity reviews and improvement practices. - Minimize high impact risks when optimizing productivity.

 EXECUTION Creativity and productivity are maximised when actions are prioritized, agile and disciplined.
 Understanding the objectives are imperative to tactical agility.
 1. Optimize Prioritization Prioritizing is agile planning. a) Lean objectives focus - Where are you right now?
 First of all, determine the current situation.
 Make sure the objectives, the constraints, and the strategy are all understood and then make an efficient, deconflicted, approximate road map.
 Don't make the road map as big as the road. - Break each feature down into use cases that would take roughly 1-3 days to deliver.
 This effort is always worth it.
 Classify each use case as into: Must Haves for achieving the objective, Should Haves - worth the effort but objectives can be achieved without it, Could have - every other idea.
 Estimation and planning is done by simply counting the Must Haves done vs the Must Haves remaining. - Prioritize the work so as to maximize the effectiveness, given the objectives, of the next immediate actions. b) Plan for uncertainty - Consider prioritizing actions that reduce uncertainty and minimize exposure to high impact risks. - Have a plan for re-prioritizing if a constraint threshold is reached. - Have a plan for re-prioritizing if an objective is achieved or changed. c) Optimize prioritization, estimation and tracking - Remember that every action has a cost and an opportunity cost, so make estimation and tracking methods highly efficient, and free of moral hazards for the estimators. - Prioritization is reprioritization, so determine optimal cycle times for iterations, evolutions and strategic reviews to best fit the expected change horizons. - Optimized the lead time for analysis and design, so that it is sufficient for execution.
 Avoid being too far in advance, rather aim for the design to be freshest when ready for actioning.
 This means iteratively selecting items that are likely for development soon so need design done ('on-deck') as well choosing the items to develop ('in-play').
 2. Optimize Tactical Agility a) Bias to act - Ideas start losing value as soon as they are conceived, so have a bias to act. - Balance planning and design effort verses learning from doing.
 Lean towards learning from doing but track rework and quality metrics. - Being "default aggressive" requires being prepared to tactically pivot and this requires a clear understanding of the constrained objectives. b) Minimize high impact risk exposure - Understand the uncertainty risk landscape and use the appropriate agile tactics.
 Keeping things simple and minimal will always reduce risk. - Embrace uncertainty, it is expected and it is a source of value as well as risk, then look to reduce it with each action. - Coordinate and deconflict.
 Minimize risk impact exposure through a shared ownership culture and communication of objectives, execution plans, and progress. c) Iterate and evaluate - Execute, evaluate, reprioritize, and keep executing. - Iteratively showcase and re-evaluate effectiveness, reprioritize and decisively adapt. - The velocity of delivery per iteration is the basic input for estimating future deliveries.
 3. Continuously Improve a) Continuous improvement = competitive advantage - Improve objectives, creativity and productivity. - Improve leadership. - Improve execution, and improving improving. b) Learn and improve from after action reviews - Regardless of the situation never fail to hold an after action review. - Properly implement changes based on the learnings from the after action review, then track and review the impact. - Broadcast and demonstrate ideas that have led to improvements between teams and business units. c) Efficiently track and evaluate improvement - Track, celebrate, and reward improvements, not only deliveries. - Team improvement is a great measure of leadership. - Improvements must be sustainable.